Tooth decay results from bacteria that live in plaque, causing damage to your teeth, which leads to cavities, abscesses, and tooth loss.Â

 Tooth decay is made up of five different stages:

-You know this is happening when you start to see white spots on your teeth.
+You know this happens when you start seeing white spots on your teeth.
 This indicates an area of mineral loss which is your first sign of tooth decay.

 The tissue found under the enamel is called dentin.
 It’s suppler than enamel which makes it more sensitive to acid.
 Because this tissue is not as strong as enamel, the decay spreads at a much more rapid rate.